Paramount leader: History

 When Jiang left the offices of General Secretary and President in 2002 and 2003, respectively, he held onto the position of Chairman of the Central Military Commission.
-Military power had always been an important facet in the exercise of political power in Communist-ruled China and as such holding the top military post meant that Jiang retained some formal power.
-When Jiang stepped down from his formal posts between 2002 and 2004, it was ambiguous who the paramount leader was at the time.
+Military power had always been an important facet in the exercise of political power in Communist-ruled China and as such holding the top military post meant Jiang retained some formal power.
+When Jiang stepped down from his formal posts between 2002 and 2004, it was ambiguous who the paramount leader was.
 Hu Jintao held the same trio of positions during his years in power.
 Hu transferred all three positions onto his successor Xi Jinping between November 2012, when Xi became CCP General Secretary and Chairman of the Central Military Commission; and March 2013, when Xi became president.
 Since Xi's ascendance to power, two new bodies, the National Security Commission and Central Comprehensively Deepening Reforms Commission, have been established, ostensibly concentrating political power in the paramount leader to a greater degree than anyone since Deng.
-These bodies were tasked with establishing the general policy direction for national security as well as the agenda for economic reform.
+These bodies were tasked with establishing the general policy direction for national security, as well as economic reform.
 Both groups are headed by the General Secretary.